jradavenport/trappist1_IRflares/README.md

 My back-of-the envelope analysis is that these events *would* be visible based on the available K2 data, and occuring a few times within the duration of the Spitzer data.

-Here I just made some plots of the IR data...
+Here are plots made from this IR data identifying 4 such events.